ngan-tranduc/bfs-visualizer/README.md

 # BFS Graph Visualization

 A C++ application that provides an interactive visualization of the Breadth-First Search (BFS) algorithm on graphs using the BGI (Borland Graphics Interface) graphics library.

+**Completion date:** Dec 29, 2024

 ## Features